Let’s see if you’re eligible:

 You're planning to pursue a computer science or engineering degree in college+ Read more

-Planning to pursue a bachelor’s degree in computer science, software engineering, computer engineering, mechanical engineering, electrical engineering, robotics, or other computer science related field of study and are planning to attend an accredited 4-year college or university (or an accredited 2-year college, with the intent to transfer to a 4-year institution).
+Planning to pursue a bachelor’s degree in computer science, software engineering, computer engineering, mechanical engineering, electrical engineering, robotics, or other computer science related field of study and are planning to attend an accredited 4-year college or university in the United States (or an accredited 2-year college, with the intent to transfer to a 4-year institution).

 You’ve tried computer science or hardware engineering (examples of hardware engineering include robotics, electrical engineering, aerospace engineering, etc.), and you want to learn more+ Read more